Fall Historic Preservation Course Descriptions

 American Architecture I

 This course will examine the development of American architecture beginning with the earliest European settlements and culminating in the creative work of Henry Hobson Richardson and his peers in the late 19th century.
 Beginning with the earliest Spanish, French, Dutch, and English colonial architecture, we will explore the American adaptation of European forms and ideas and the development of a distinctly American architecture.
 The course lectures and readings examine high style and vernacular architecture in rural and urban environments throughout the settled parts of the United States.
 The course will be supplemented with walking tours and the examination of original drawings and early architectural publications in Avery Library.

 Preservation Studio I: Reading Buildings

-Studio I is the core course of the first semester, and revolves around the study of a section of New York City – in this academic year, the study area is Yorkville between East 79th and East 86th streets.
+Studio I is the core course of the first semester, and revolves around the study of a section of New York City – in this academic year, the study area is Midtown East.
 Additional field survey work will be carried out at Woodlawn Cemetery in the Bronx.
 The goal of this Studio is to give the student the skills to read and document buildings – their design, their context, and their history – by using a wide array of tools, from using one’s eyes and other senses to using drawing, photography, and research.
 Studio I gives students the foundation necessary to understand and document buildings, to place them in their cultural continuum, and to make a case for their preservation.
 Studio work includes graphic presentations, written assignments and oral presentations.